So you want to be an environmentalist! Welcome to the party.

 Many products contain harsh chemicals, so try making your own — bonus points if the bottles are reusable.
 Plus, it's a surprisingly fun experience.

-Use reusable water bottles, razors, food storage, batteries, coffee cups, shopping bags, coffee filters, and utensils.
+Use reusable water bottles, razors, food storage, batteries, coffee cups, shopping bags, coffee filters, utensils, and other eco-friendly products.
 Commit to using what you already have, and then buy reusables over time.

 For The Pro